To apply, submit a complete application by the deadline

 What about the new SAT?

 You may have heard about a new SAT exam.

 If you're applying for the autumn 2017, summer 2017 or spring 2018 term, Ohio State will accept scores from either the current or new SAT.
 The essay for either version will not be required.

 If English is not your native language, you must submit one of the following scores:

-550 or higher on the paper-based TOEFL
+TOEFL: 79 or higher on Internet-based, 550 or higher on paper-based

-6.5 or higher on the IELTS
+IELTS: 6.5 or higher

-500 or higher on the Critical Reading section of the SAT
+SAT: 500 or higher on the Critical Reading section

 Our mailing address